myrill-labs/whitepaper/README.md

 1. First, the user construct a bot graph (using no-code or SDK), specifying preferences (instrument, exchange, behavior, risk, data ...) and for more advanced user, meta-parameters (learning rate, gamma ...).
 2. Then we compile the graph to create the bot, and the bot is trained in simulation.
 3. Then a Myrmidon NFT is linked to the bot.
-4. Finally the user is given four options:
+4. Finally, the user is given four options:
    - Prop trading: use his bot to generate passive income.
    - Copy trading: generate income for his bot and extra income from copycat traders.
    - Pooling: use his bot to trade with the funds of other users.